monch1962/pactical/README.md

 `$ cat sample-pacts/sample.pact.v2.json | TEMPLATE=simple cargo run`

+### Using different templates

+To use a different template, simply change the `TEMPLATE=...` value supplied to Pactical.

+For example, to generate Karate stubs use the karate-stub template:

+`$ cat sample-pacts/sample.pact.v2.json | TEMPLATE=karate-stub cargo run`

+To generate Karate tests use the karate-tests template:

+`$ cat sample-pacts/sample.pact.v2.json | TEMPLATE=karate-tests cargo run`

+To generate a Hoverfly stub configuration use the hoverfly template:

+`$ cat sample-pacts/sample.pact.v2.json | TEMPLATE=hoverfly cargo run`

+Different stubs are in the `./templates` directory.
+Note that some of these templates will require you to supply specific environment variables when run - check the relevant template `.hbs` for instructions on how to use it.

 ### Using your own templates

 It's quite likely that you'll want to use your own templates.
 To do this when running locally, simply add your templates to the `\templates` directory